rnml/shell-file-mode/README.md

   1. no context switching between emacs and the command line,
-  2. clean separation of input (code or data) and outputs, so your cursor stays put on the input or other input, and
+  2. clean separation of input (code or data) and outputs, so your cursor stays put in the code or other input, and
   3. structured logs of both command and output history, for easy searching later on.